Agamidae

 Agamidae is a family containing 582 species in 64 genera of iguanian lizards indigenous to Africa, Asia, Australia, and a few locations in Southern Europe.
 Many species are commonly called dragons or dragon lizards.

 Overview

 Phylogenetically, they may be sister to the Iguanidae, and have similar appearances.
 Agamids usually have well-developed, strong legs.
 Their tails cannot be shed and regenerated like those of geckos (and several other families such as skinks), though a certain amount of regeneration is observed in some.
 Many agamid species are capable of limited change of their colours to regulate their body temperature.
 In some species, males are more brightly coloured than females, and colours play a part in signaling and reproductive behaviours.
 Although agamids generally inhabit warm environments, ranging from hot deserts to tropical rainforests, at least one species, the mountain dragon, is found in cooler regions.
 They are particularly diverse in Australia.

 This group of lizards includes some more popularly known, such as the domesticated bearded dragon, Chinese water dragon, and Uromastyx species.

+Members of the genus Draco have modified ribs that form a wing used to glide through their forest habitat.